Frequently Asked Questions

 What types of payment do you accept?

 We accept cash, credit cards or debit cards.
-We do not accept personal checks.
+We do not accept personal checks or Care Credit.
 We also accept vouchers from Kern County animal welfare organizations that can further discount the cost of surgery for your pet.

 Is the staff experienced?